sukanyasaha007/DeepLearning.ai/README.md

 # DeepLearning.ai
-This repo is based on the Coursera DeepLearning.ai course
+This repo is based on the Coursera DeepLearning.ai Speciallization Below are the listed courses in the speciallization